ankeetashah/eQTL_workshop/README.md

 `make`

 ### Move tabix and bgzip into eQTL_workshop/bin directory
 Of note, you will have to use `pwd` to determine where you downloaded the `eQTL_workshop` on your laptop.
-For example, I have the directory on my Desktop: \
+For example, I have the directory on my Desktop.
+You need to be inside the htslib directory to move the binaries:  \
 `mv tabix /Users/ankeetashah/Desktop/eQTL_workshop/bin/.` \
 `mv bgzip /Users/ankeetashah/Desktop/eQTL_workshop/bin/.`